sentient-lang/sentient-lang.org/syntax/overview.md

 ---
-title: "Language specification: Overview"
+title: "Language syntax: Overview"
-header: /specification
+header: /syntax
 layout: default
 ---
-# Language specification
+# Language syntax

 This section specifies the syntax of the Sentient programming language.
 It is intended to be informative and brief.
 Sentient programs are comprised of